How does the Pathways Clearinghouse choose research for review?

 The Pathways Clearinghouse, an investment of the Office of Planning, Research, and Evaluation in the Administration for Children and Families within the Department of Health and Human Services, identifies interventions that aim to improve employment outcomes, reduce employment challenges, and support self-sufficiency for populations who are low income, especially recipients for public programs such as TANF.
 The Pathways Clearinghouse was designed for use by direct employment service providers and TANF administrators.
 Potential users also include policymakers and researchers.

 These Clearinghouses are coordinated federal efforts given the overlap in content.
 While the scope of the Pathways Clearinghouse also includes research eligible for review by CLEAR, Pathways specifically focuses on programs designed to meet the needs of populations who are low income or who face chronic barriers to employment.
-Furthermore, Pathways focuses on summarizing all research within an intervention (which CLEAR does not) as well as across interventions that use similar strategies (which both Clearinghouses aim to do).

 How does the Pathways Clearinghouse estimate the effects of an intervention?